Continuous Improvement vs Innovation: What's The Difference?

 Meanwhile, many of the goals stemming from continuous improvement - such as reducing defect frequency - are often accomplished thanks to innovation.

-The differences between Continuous improvement and innovation
+The Difference Between Continuous improvement and Innovation

 Despite their similarities and fundamental goal to build a better organization with a company-wide approach, continuous improvement and innovation do have many differences too.